scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 time to perform tasks correctly, adhering to good development practices.
 It is also crucial to foster a work environment that takes into account employee well-being, avoiding work overload and maintaining a healthy work-life balance.

-Furthermore, in some agile teams, it is even common not to measure velocity at all.
+Furthermore, in some Agile teams, it is even common not to measure velocity at all.
 Other factors such as customer satisfaction, product quality, and team health are taken into account.
 By adopting a thoughtful approach to agility, we can mitigate the detrimental effects of velocity and create a healthier and more effective work environment.